linode/docs/docs/guides/kubernetes/terraform-vs-helm/index.md

 Helm stands out for letting developers deploy and manage Kubernetes manifests across multiple environments.
 It makes it possible to deploy Kubernetes packages to multiple Kubernetes environments simultaneously, from a single command.

-Pairing that with Helm's ability to package even complex applications for ready deployment, Helm comes out as an excellent choice for continuous integration/continuous deployment (CI/CD).
+Pairing that with its ability to package even complex applications for deployment, Helm is an excellent choice for continuous integration/continuous deployment (CI/CD).

 ### Key Features